 In people with atherosclerosis, cells that make up the artery wall transform and invade the area containing the plaque, or lesion, and form something called a fibrous cap, which acts kind of like a lid to prevent the plaque from bursting into the artery.
 Now, Quertermous and his colleagues have characterized the identity of these transformed cells, giving key insights into something called plaque stability, which determines the likelihood of a plaque bursting.
 The more robust the fibrous cap, the more stable the plaque and the less likely it is to rupture.

 The team has also pinpointed a gene that seems to be behind the cells' transformation.
 What's more, when they looked at populationwide genomic data, they saw that individuals who had more activity in this particular gene were at a decreased risk for heart attack.

 "Logically, it makes sense—the more cells that help form the fibrous cap, the stronger the protection against plaque rupture and therefore the less risk of a heart attack," said Quertermous, who is the William G. Irwin Professor in Cardiovascular Medicine.

 A paper describing the details of the study will be published July 29 in Nature Medicine.
-Quertermous is the senior author.
+Quertermous and Juyong Kim, MD, instructor of medicine, are the senior authors.
 The lead author is Robert Wirka, MD, instructor of cardiovascular medicine.

 Smooth muscle cells to the rescue